Find out more about TIIG here...

 Reports produced by the Public Health Institute using TIIG data are available on the 'PHI publications' tab.

-Our next North West TIIG event will be held on Wednesday 28th March 2018.
-More details can be found on our event page.
+Presentations from our 2018 North West TIIG event can be found on the event page.

 We have a new name, the research centre formerly the Centre for Public Health has been granted Institute status.